-Strengthening ecological connectivity in the Taï-Grebo-Sapo Forest Complex between Côte d’Ivoire and Liberia
+Strengthening forest ecosystem connectivity in the Taï-Grebo-Sapo region in Côte d’Ivoire and Liberia

-Title: Rural economic development and biodiversity in Côte d’Ivoire: strengthening ecological connectivity in the Taï-Grebo-Sapo Forest Complex between Côte d’Ivoire and Liberia
+Title: Strengthening ecological connectivity in the Taï-Grebo-Sapo forest complex between Côte d’Ivoire and Liberia

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Government institutions and local actors in Côte d’Ivoire and Liberia successfully work together to connect the forest ecosystems in the Taï-Grebo-Sapo border region.
+Government institutions and local actors in Côte d’Ivoire and Liberia are working together to connect the forest ecosystems in the Taï-Grebo-Sapo border region.